PgBiel/elembic/src/element.typ

-  assert(type(allow-unknown-fields) == bool, message: "element: the 'allow-unknown-fields' argument must be a boolean.") assert(synthesize == none or type(synthesize) == function, message: "element: 'synthesize' must be 'none' or a function element fields => element fields.") assert(contextual == auto or type(contextual) == bool, message: "element: 'contextual' must be 'auto' (true if using a contextual feature) or a boolean (true to wrap the output in a 'context { ... }', false to not).")
+  assert(type(allow-unknown-fields) == bool, message: "element: the 'allow-unknown-fields' argument must be a boolean.") assert(synthesize == none or type(synthesize) == function, message: "element: 'synthesize' must be 'none' or a function element fields => element fields.") assert(contextual == auto or type(contextual) == bool, message: "element: 'contextual' must be 'auto' (true if using a contextual feature) or a boolean (true to wrap the output in a 'context { ... }', false to not).") assert(construct == none or type(construct) == function, message: "element: 'construct' must be 'none' (use default constructor) or a function receiving the original constructor and returning the new constructor.")

   if contextual == auto {
     // Provide separate context for synthesize.